rtachiquing/MyDwarfFortress_Simulation/README.md

 # My Dwarf Fortress Simulation

-A Python-based simulation inspired by the popular game *Dwarf Fortress*, designed specifically for educational purposes in a **Data Structures and Algorithms II** course.
+A Python-based simulation inspired by the popular game *Dwarf Fortress*, designed specifically for educational purposes in a **Data Structures and Algorithms** course.
 This project provides a hands-on approach to understanding and implementing advanced data structures and algorithms within the context of a simulation game.

 ## 📚 Purpose